 We viewed a sample of patient records and found that they were very detailed and of a high standard.
 We saw evidence of treatment options being recorded and consent to treatment was always obtained from each patient.

-All but one of the patients who completed a questionnaire confirmed that the clinical team enquire about their medical history before undertaking any treatment.
+All patients who completed a questionnaire confirmed that the clinical team enquire about their medical history before undertaking any treatment.

 The treatments and services offered by the practice were in accordance with the statement of purpose3.